jae-jae/fetcher-mcp/README.md

 npx playwright install chromium
 ```

-**Note**: On first run, the required Chromium browser will be automatically downloaded and installed.
-This may take a few minutes but only happens once.

 ### HTTP and SSE Transport

 Use the `--transport=http` parameter to start both Streamable HTTP endpoint and SSE endpoint services simultaneously: